|

 Fake news is still with us.
 Prevarication, propaganda, and power-plays are all still with us.
 Egos strutting on a world stage, posturing importance, is still very much with us, just as they loved to do it in the days of Naram-Sin of Akkad.

-We know that 16 times in history, in various cultures and societies, ruthless dictator-potentates concocted “savior-god” schemes to control their unruly citizenry.
+We know that in history, in various cultures and societies, ruthless dictator-potentates concocted “savior-god” schemes to control their unruly citizenry.

 Further, we know that, in a survey of 30 of the most prominent art extravaganzas of history that, each and every one of them, was employed, not as “art for art’s sake” but, as hoodwinking effort to beguile and bedazzle the masses.

-All of this might lead one to reasonably suggest that the “death-resurrection” motif regarding so-called “savior gods” was not conjured by pious minds having prayerfully discerned the mind of God in an effort to make plain how the divine economy truly operates.
-Hardly.
+All of this might lead one to reasonably infer that the “savior gods” motif was not conjured by pious minds having prayerfully discerned the mind of God in an effort to make plain how the divine economy truly operates.
 These were dark and ruthless power-and-control contrivances, foisted upon superstitious and fearful minds, apprehensive of retribution and punitive action from on-high.

 We also know that the Great Despotic Ecclesia, as a matter of policy, in an effort to create a “universal church,” thought nothing of opportunistically adopting-and-reformulating the local myths of the uneducated and hapless.